First Home Guarantee: Buy a House with Just 5% Deposit in 2026

 Is the First Home Guarantee worth it?

-If you're a genuine first home buyer with 5% saved and within the income caps, the answer is almost always yes.
+If you're a genuine first home buyer with 5% saved and you fit the scheme rules, the answer is almost always yes.
 Here's why:

 The only real downsides are:

-The First Home Home Guarantee is one of the most genuinely useful policy interventions in Australian property.
+The First Home Guarantee is one of the most genuinely useful policy interventions in Australian property.
 It doesn't hide behind complicated tax structures or require a finance degree to understand.
-You have a smaller deposit?
+You've a smaller deposit?
 The government backs you.
 You pay less.
 Simple.

 The real question isn't whether the scheme is worth it.
 It's: what property can I afford within the price caps?
 That's a much more solvable problem.